fyrox-book/fyrox-book.github.io/src/fyrox/resources/resources.md

 This can be achieved by adding a respective field in your script.
 For example, you may a have a weapon script that shoots some projectiles.
-In this case all you need to add a `projectile: Option<ModelResource>` field in your script, assign it so some prefab in the editor and then instantiate it from code when shooting.
+In this case all you need to add a `projectile: Option<ModelResource>` field in your script, assign it to some prefab in the editor and then [instantiate](model.md#instantiation) it from code when shooting.
 Storing resource handle directly in your script helps the engine to gather all resources used by parent scene and preload them too while loading the scene itself.
 Such approach prevent lags when doing actual shooting, which is especially important if you're targeting a WebAssembly platform.
 On WebAssembly all the files accessed over network API which could work with unstable connection.
 In any case, even on PC it helps a lot.

 Requesting resources on demand could be useful in limited situations: